krishnanlab/teaching/2022-spring_compbio/Discussion-notes/Single-cell-genomics_Discussion-notes.md

 What is the problem of pseudotime inference trajectory with single cell gene expression data?

 ### Part 2 | _Group 2_
-Independent Component Analysis (ICA) is used for dimensionality reduction instead of PCA.
-What is ICA and how is it different from PCA?
+What is Independent Component Analysis (ICA), how is it different from PCA, and how is it used in Monocle?

 ### Part 3 | _Group 3_
 What is the minimum spanning tree (MST) and how is it used in Monocle?